mitranim/sublime-rust-fmt/readme.md

 manually with the `Ctrl+Super+k` hotkey or the `RustFmt: Format Buffer` command in the command palette.

-If the plugin can't find the executable, open Preferences -> Package Settings -> RustFmt -> Settings.
+If the plugin can't find the executable, open Preferences → Package Settings → RustFmt → Settings.
 Run `which rustfmt` and set the resulting path as the `executable` setting.
 On my MacOS system, the path looks like this:

 ```sublime-settings
   "executable": "/Users/username/.cargo/bin/rustfmt"
 ```

-The `executable` setting accepts either a string (as before) or a list of command line arguments:
+The `executable` setting also accepts a list of command line arguments:

 ```sublime-settings
   "executable": ["rustup", "run", "nightly", "rustfmt"]